 For students considering fintech masters degree programs, location will be an important factor because schools that are close to financial and technology hubs, such as London, will have an easier time accessing corporations for training and recruitment.
 Indeed, the London-based Imperial College Business School has recently launched an MSc in Financial Technology.

-“The fintech ecosystem in Singapore is healthy and robust with [more than] 400 fintech startups and [more than] 30 innovations labs” that nurture fintech innovation, says Seng at NUS.
+“The fintech ecosystem in Singapore is healthy and robust with [more than] 400 fintech startups and [more than] 30 innovations labs” that nurture fintech innovation, says Pun at NTU.

 Singapore’s fintech ecosystem could prove beneficial for students seeking to work in or create a startup.
 The city-state has a “regulatory sandbox” to guide people who are experimenting with fintech, for instance.

-Seng says NUS will liaise with the Monetary Authority of Singapore to see how the school’s students could contribute to such fintech projects in future.
+Pun says NTU will liaise with the Monetary Authority of Singapore to see how the school’s students could contribute to such fintech projects in future.

 The big question for business schools is: is it wise to offer standalone masters programs focused on what could be considered a volatile industry?